apache/avro/README.md

 Valid values: `false` (default), `true`; supports equivalent `String` values

 Set to `true` to force validation of default values in schema files.
 Each validation error will cause the build to fail.
-Due to backward compatibility requirements this option is disabled by default.
+In order to maintain backward compatibility this option is disabled by default, but in the next big release, this option will be removed and schema validation will always be enabled.

 Example: